Do you ever find yourself more drawn to people who are authentic and real? There is something about them that’s appealing — it’s their genuineness.

-While those things may be valid, the truth is if our sincerity and genuineness does cause others to judge or ridicule us, then we’re better off not being around them or having them in our space.
-Sometimes we have to be willing to make the space for new or better things to come into our lives, and being more genuine is one way to do so.
+While those things may be valid, the truth is if our sincerity and genuineness causes others to judge or ridicule us, we’re better off not being around them or having them in our space.
+Sometimes we have to make the space for new or better things to come into our lives and being more genuine is one way to do so.

-Here are ten things to consider in order to be a more genuine person every day so that we can connect better with others, make a positive difference, and also inspire others to be more genuine as well.
+Here are ten things to consider to be a more genuine person every day so we can connect better with others, make a positive difference, and also inspire others to be more genuine as well.

 - Admit your mistakes or failures sooner.
-Being around people who never admit to making mistakes or admitting they were wrong can be a real turn-off for a lot of people.
-We all make mistakes and when we’re able to recognise where we did wrong, we’ll be in a much better position to do something different next time.
+Being around people who never admit to making mistakes or admitting they were wrong can be a real turnoff for many people.
+We all make mistakes and when we’re able to recognise what we did wrong, we’ll be in a much better position to do something different next time.

 - Say what you really want to say.
-This can often be very risky depending on who you are speaking to.
-However, when we are willing to say what is on our mind in a respectful way, we’re able to get to the core of an issue a lot quicker, which also means that a solution can be reached faster.
+This can often be very risky depending on who you’re speaking to.
+However, when we’re willing to say what’s on our mind in a respectful way, we’re able to get to the core of an issue a lot quicker, which also means a solution can be reached faster.

 - Avoid the temptation to judge others.
-One thing I have learned is we are all doing the best we can with the awareness, knowledge, skills, abilities and talents we have at any given time.
-While we may do some things better than others, that is no excuse for judging them or comparing their abilities to our abilities.
-There is always a way to give others a helping hand while still making them feel good about themselves.
+One thing I have learned is we’re all doing the best we can with the awareness, knowledge, skills, abilities and talents we have at any given time.
+While we may do things better than others, that’s no excuse for judging them or comparing their abilities to our abilities.
+There’s always a way to give others a helping hand while still making them feel good about themselves.

 - Stop the pity party.
 Asking questions like, “Why do things like this keep happening to me?” or “Why can’t I ever get a break?” are not conducive to a healthy or positive mindset.
-Rather, it is more beneficial to recognise the ways we are blocking or preventing ourselves from achieving the things we want to and take appropriate actions to fix them.
+Rather, it’s more beneficial to recognise the ways we’re blocking or preventing ourselves from achieving the things we want to and take appropriate actions to fix them.

 - Be generous with your knowledge and experience.
-It is important to know that there will always be others who are just starting out on the journey we are on.
-A little advice or sharing a resource that we found helpful can often make a big difference in what others are trying to accomplish.
+It’s important to know there will always be others who are just starting out on the journey we are on.
+A little advice or sharing a resource we found helpful can often make a big difference in what others are trying to accomplish.

 - Be congruent with your words and actions.
 Often a good indicator whether someone is genuine or not is if their actions are aligned with their words.
 We have to be willing to walk our talk.
 Words are easy to say whereas taking action can be more difficult.

 - Share what you believe.
 We all have beliefs and not everyone has to agree with our beliefs.
 The proof whether our beliefs are supporting us or not is often reflected in our results.
-The truth is our results don’t lie.
+The truth is, our results don’t lie.
 We can hide what we think and feel, but our results convey to the world what we really believe.
-By sharing our beliefs, we are putting a stake in the ground for who we are and what we stand for.
+By sharing our beliefs, we’re putting a stake in the ground for who we are and what we stand for.

-The more willing we are to share and reveal aspects of ourselves, good, bad or ugly, the higher the likelihood we’ll attract those who are also just like us.
-After-all, we are all connected in some way.
+The more willing we’re to share and reveal aspects of ourselves, good, bad or ugly, the higher the likelihood we’ll attract those who are also just like us.
+We’re all connected in some way.
 We tend to connect more with people we know, like and trust.